 Avoid triggers.
 Things like stress and smoking don't cause psoriasis.
 But they can make it worse.
 Try to figure out what triggers your flare-ups.
 You may be affected by:

 Watch your diet.
 There's no proof that specific foods make a difference with psoriasis.
 But losing weight may keep your symptoms at bay, so it makes sense to eat healthfully.
 And a diet low in fatty meat and dairy products and high in fish and colorful fruits and vegetables may help with inflammation.
 Read more on psoriasis and your diet.

 Get support.
 Plaque psoriasis can take an emotional toll.
 You may feel self-conscious about the way it looks or overwhelmed by what it takes to manage it.
 Many people with psoriasis become depressed.
 If you think you need some help, talk with your doctor about therapy or medication.
 It also helps to talk with people who understand what you're going through and can offer strategies for coping.
 Find out how to get emotional support during psoriasis treatment.

-- Work with your doctor: Talk with him about how you're doing and any changes to your condition.
+Work with your doctor.
+Talk with them about how you're doing and any changes to your condition.
 You may need to change your treatment over time.
 Don't suddenly stop using a psoriasis drug, or you could cause a more serious illness.
 Be aware of symptoms that could signal psoriatic arthritis, like joint pain.
 Read about what you can do to make your psoriasis treatment work.